psarando/shire-reckoning/Middle-earth-simulation.md

-* If the event only includes a year, then selecting that event will select the Rivendell Reckoning's New Year's Day for that S.R. year, except Mid-year's Day will be selected in "[Millennial Leap-years](#millennial-leap-years)", the first year of Shire-reform, and the first year of Stewards' Reckoning.
+* If the event only includes a year, then selecting that event will select the Rivendell Reckoning's New Year's Day for that S.R. year, except Mid-year's Day will be selected in "[Millennial Leap-years](#millennial-leap-years)", the first year of Stewards' Reckoning, and the first year of Shire-reform.
   The event will remain selected for any other date selected within those S.R. years.

 Most of the dates in this list come from *The Lord of the Rings* Appendix B